-Hello and welcome to another entrepreneur of the month series where we celebrate successful people who took the world of business by storm and we share a video to learn some of their approaches, tips, views and values that contributed to their successful entrepreneurial journeys.
+Hello and welcome to another entrepreneur of the month series where we share stories of successful people who took the world of business by storm, as well as, a video to learn about some of their approaches, tips, views and values that contributed to their successful entrepreneurial journeys.

 After registering as a premed student at the University of Texas in 1983 to fulfil his parents wish, he had enough time for his new interest in computers.
 He once bought an Apple computer and tore it apart to study its components.
 His business side kicked in when he saw a gap in the market, which includes eliminating the middle man and selling directly to customers with a good customer support and at cheaper prices than existing giant PC companies.
 Since his childhood ambition was to outcompete IBM, he took a huge step to filling this gap, with just $1000 dollars in his pocket, by purchasing old PC computers, reassembling them and then initiating the direct to consumer sales model by gathering data of potential customers and placing a call directly to offer them discounts and a fully customised PC machine according to their needs.